JorelAli/CommandAPI/docssrc/src/argument_team.md

 /togglepvp <team>
 ```

 To do this, given a team we want to use the `setAllowFriendlyFire(boolean)` function.
-As with the `ObjectiveArgument`, we must convert the `String` into a `Team` object.

 <div class="multi-pre">